Please confirm topic selection

 • instability

-• because of involvement of the superior facet and inferior facet on either side of the fractured articular mass
+• due to involvement of the superior and inferior facets on either side of the fractured articular mass

 • anterior translation (listhesis)